yajra/laravel-datatables/README.md

 - Works with **Oracle Database** using [Laravel-OCI8](https://github.com/yajra/laravel-oci8) package
 - Works with [DataTables](http://datatables.net) v1.10++

-**If youre using Datatables v1.9, please use package version [v4.x](https://github.com/yajra/laravel-datatables-oracle/tree/v4.3.2) and [v3.x](https://github.com/yajra/laravel-datatables-oracle/tree/L4) for Laravel 5 and Laravel 4 respectively**
+**If you are using Datatables v1.9, please use package version [v4.x](https://github.com/yajra/laravel-datatables-oracle/tree/v4.3.2) and [v3.x](https://github.com/yajra/laravel-datatables-oracle/tree/L4) for Laravel 5 and Laravel 4 respectively**

 ### Installation